 Directed Differentiation and Disease Modeling

-Human pluripotent stem cell (hPSC)-based models hold tremendous potential for the study of human development and disease. hPSC-derived cells provide a physiologically relevant model for drug discovery, cell therapy validation and disease research.
+Human pluripotent stem cell (hPSC)-based models hold tremendous potential for studying human development and disease.
+Directed differentiation and disease modeling are two key methods for using hPSCs in drug discovery, cell therapy validation, and disease research.

 Explore the resources below to support your disease modeling studies using hPSCs.